 Role and Responsibilities

-Reporting to the Ambassador (or to a senior Embassy officer nominated by him or her), with an additional reporting function to the Director of Culture Ireland, and working under the strategic guidance of the Department of Foreign Affairs and the Department of Media, Tourism, Arts, Culture, Sport and the Gaeltacht, the Cultural Officer’s responsibilities will include:
+Reporting directly to the Consul General with an additional reporting function to the Director of Culture Ireland, and working under the strategic guidance of the Department of Foreign Affairs (DFA) and Department of Tourism, Culture, Arts, Gaeltacht, Sports and Media (DTCAGSM), responsibilities will include:

-- Promoting Ireland’s cultural engagement throughout Britain, in line with relevant multi-annual strategies and programmes to promote Irish culture internationally.
+- Promote Ireland’s cultural engagement throughout the Western United States, in line with relevant multi-annual strategies and programmes to promote Irish culture internationally.

-- Working with Culture Ireland to extend and maximise touring opportunities for artists being supported to present work across Britain and develop a regional approach to cultural promotion in England, Scotland and Wales, building on the GB18 Programme.
+- Work with Culture Ireland to extend and maximise touring opportunities for artists being supported to present work in the US, and develop a regional approach to cultural promotion across the Western US.

-- Working to broaden the reach of Irish culture across Britain, outside traditionally stronger locations, including through developing relationships with partner organisations on an ongoing basis and the meetings of the network of Irish cultural centres and organisations in North America.
+- Work to broaden the reach of Irish culture across the region, outside traditionally stronger locations, including through developing relationships with partner organisations on an ongoing basis and the meetings of the network of Irish cultural centres and organisations in North America.

-- Mapping and cultivating relationships with cultural organisations across Britain, and brokering partnerships between Irish and British artists, ensembles, institutions, venues and festivals, including the Irish artistic and creative diaspora resident in GB.
+- Map, cultivate and develop relationships with cultural organisations in the region, and broker partnerships between Irish and US artists, ensembles, institutions, venues and festivals, including the Irish artistic and creative diaspora resident in the region.

-- Working alongside other European Diplomatic Missions and the EUNIC (EU National Institutes for Culture) network to situate Ireland and Irish culture in its European context, presenting Ireland as both European and Irish.
+- Work alongside other European Consulates General and the EUNIC (EU National Institutes for Culture) network to situate Ireland and Irish culture in its European context, presenting Ireland as both European and Irish.

-- Support Culture Ireland as required in the effective delivery of its showcase events, and assist in the development, delivery and promotion of cultural events generally on behalf of the Embassy, Culture Ireland, and other relevant state bodies, including flagship or large-scale initiatives and cultural programmes for high-level visits by the President and Taoiseach.
+- Support Culture Ireland as required in the effective delivery of its showcase events, and assist in the development, delivery and promotion of cultural events generally on behalf of Culture Ireland, DFA and other relevant state bodies e.g. Tourism Ireland, including flagship or large-scale initiatives and cultural programmes for high-level visits by the President and Taoiseach.

-- Working with Screen Ireland to promote opportunities for the film, TV and animation industry and with relevant state bodies to develop links across other creative industries, e.g. architecture and design.
+- Work with relevant state bodies to develop links across other creative industries, e.g. architecture and design.

-- Work with CGLA and the offices of Irish State Agencies located in the Western United States to maximise the promotional impact of cultural events funded by the State so as to enhance Ireland’s visibility and reputation.
+- Work with CGLA and the offices of Irish State Agencies located in the Western United States to maximise the broader impacts of cultural events funded by the State and promote Ireland’s visibility and reputation.

-- Monitoring and reporting on the impact of cultural events, including those funded or supported by the Irish missions in Britain, those in receipt of Culture Ireland support in Britain, and other partnership-based events.
+- Monitor and report on the impact of cultural events, including those organised by the Consulate General, those in receipt of Culture Ireland support across the Western US, and other partnership-based events.

-- Navigating and adapting approaches as required to the evolving changes to Irish and British arts environments because of the COVID-19 pandemic.
+- Navigate and adapt approaches as required to the evolving changes to Irish and US arts ecologies as a result of the COVID-19 pandemic.

 - Capacity to take the initiative and to work as part of a multi-disciplinary team.

-- Extensive and up-to-date knowledge of contemporary Irish arts as well as of the British arts and cultural sector, including festivals, venues, arts institutions, local agents and promoters.
+- Extensive and up-to-date knowledge of contemporary Irish arts as well as of the wider US arts and cultural sector, including festivals, venues and local agents and promoters.

 - Proven ability to deliver arts and cultural projects.

-- High-level networking and communication skills including the capacity to develop and strengthen links with partner organisations and to interact well as part of a diverse Embassy team.
+- High-level networking skills including the capacity to develop and strengthen links with partner organisations.

 - Strong organisational and administrative skills.